Silvenga/silvenga.com/src/posts/2024/bypassing-the-installer-manually-installing-ubuntu.md

 ### Pre-Checks

 First I check for UEFI support on the machine - virtual or otherwise.
-I do that my checking if the UEFI was discovered by the kernel during boot:
+I do that by checking if the UEFI was discovered by the kernel during boot:

 ```bash
 ls /sys/firmware/efi